Skip to main content

 NameDescription

 onChangeModelLike onChange but for the whole model.
-Triggered just after onChange but with the next model instead of (key, value) pair.
+Triggered just after onChange with the next model and information what { key, value, previousValue } caused the change. previousValue will be undefined if there was no value before.

 Note: All ValidatedQuickForm props are also accepted and all methods are available.
 In other words, that means that AutoForm receives all props listed on this page.